← All posts

 this one is behavioral, not just mindset, and it matters a lot.

-when you quote a price, just quote it. don't apologize for it. don't preemptively offer a discount. don't soften your voice or add "i know that might be a lot" or trail off at the end.
+when you quote a price, quote it. don't apologize for it. don't preemptively offer a discount. don't soften your voice or add "i know that might be a lot" before the customer has said anything.

 say the number. stop talking. let there be silence.